Wildlife Sanctuary • Cornwall

 They are a species with a European breeding programme, and it is the ‘Studbook Keeper’ who decides which animals should be paired together.
 Our first panda was Pandora, a wonderful female who produced a single cub, then triplets!
 These are very rare but happily the two boys and a girl all thrived.

 In 2012 we collected a young female from Copenhagen Zoo.
 She was chosen to join Lang Za, who was bred at Port Lympne Zoo.
-The female is called Jai-Li, meaning ‘strong and beautiful’.
+The female was Jai-Li, meaning ‘strong and beautiful’.
 She had twin boys in 2013 and twin girls in June 2014 and one cub ‘Koda’ in 2015.
-We currently have two Red Pandas, Jai-Li and companion Suri.
-Please see the stories below for further updates on our Red Pandas.
+Most of the youngsters moved on to other collections to create new breeding pairs, although young Scarlet remained at Paradise Park.

 We support wild populations via two projects through our very popular RED PANDA EXPERIENCES.
 Find out more here.
 The Red Panda Network is committed to the conservation of wild red pandas and their habitat through the education and empowerment of local communities.